HMS Medina (1916): Construction and career

 After the Armistice of 11 November 1918 that ended the war, Medina was transferred to the local defence flotilla at Portsmouth, attached to Fisguard.
-However, as the Royal Navy returned to a peacetime level of strength, both the number of ships and the amount of personnel needed to be reduced to save money.
+However, as the Royal Navy returned to a peacetime level of strength, both the number of ships and personnel needed to be reduced to save money.
 On 9 May 1921, Medina was sold to Thos.
 W. Ward of Milford Haven and subsequently broken up.